nesmasilman/Udacity_Data_Scientist_Nano_Degree_Sparkify_Capstone_Project/README.md

 # Introduction
 This project explores a music streaming application called "Sparkify".
 We have a dataset that contains data related to the app. users and their activities within the app.
 In this project, we will be working on a small subset of the data to explore different features and build a machine learning model to predict users churn.

 We can define churn as the activity when a user submits a "Cancellation Confirmation" request.
 Predicting users churn will help us try to understand the reasons (features) that contributes to their churn decision and try to overcome it.
-We can also make tailored offers/promotions to predicted churn users.
+We can also make tailored offers/promotions for the predicted churn users to retain them.

 # Scope
 By exploring this dataset, we will be looking for answers for the below 3 questions: